eduhund/taskbook/docs/StudentAPI.md

 | parentId   | ID of the item, which value we want to use                                      | FullElementId \| variantId | false    |

 ### State

+The object is representing the current state of the task.
+Returns after any of the task's parameters is changing.

 | Item             | Description                             | Type                                                            | Required |
 | ---------------- | --------------------------------------- | --------------------------------------------------------------- | -------- |